meel1975/typescript-state-using-zustand/README.md

-# typescript-state-using-zustand
+# Typescript State using Zustand

-Typescript State using Zustand
+Typescript with React state management, To-Do list that implement Zustand.